MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: with Gaussian Splatting Prior

 The mesh is then constructed as a triangle fan, where all triangles share a common origin point at the ellipse's center.
 Each triangular face is defined by the center point and two consecutive boundary vertices, resulting in $no\_triag$ triangles per Gaussian.
 This structure approximates the flat Gaussian as a set of connected triangles.
 In all experiments, we used $no\_triag = 8$.

 In our method, color is assigned to each vertex in the mesh, and all vertices inherit the color of the corresponding Gaussian.
 This ensures that the mesh visually represents the Gaussian's color in the final rendering.
-Gaussians are trained without Spherical Harmonics, guaranteeing compatibility with mesh renderers.
-On the other hand, opacity is assigned to each vertex in the mesh, with all vertices inheriting the color of the corresponding Gaussian.
+Gaussians are trained without SH, guaranteeing compatibility with mesh renderers.
+On the other hand, opacity is assigned to each vertex in the mesh, with all vertices inheriting the opacity of the corresponding Gaussian.
 For the boundary vertices, the opacity is scaled by $opac\_mul$ to create a linear interpolation of the opacity across the mesh.
 This approximates the decrease in Gaussian opacity, with the rate controlled by the $opac\_mul$ parameter.
 In all experiments, $opac\_mul = 0.2$.

-Notably, through this process, each flat Gaussian is transformed into a mesh that preserves its spatial extent, orientation, and visual properties.
-The hyperparameters $scale\_mul$, $no\_triag$, and $opac\_mul$ provide control over the fidelity and appearance of the resulting triangle soup, thereby enabling a flexible and accurate representation of spatial Gaussians.
+Through this process, each flat Gaussian is transformed into a mesh that preserves its spatial extent, orientation, and visual properties.
+The hyperparameters $scale\_mul$, $no\_triag$, and $opac\_mul$ provide control over the fidelity and appearance of the resulting triangle soup, thereby enabling a flexible and accurate spatial representation.

 \paragraph{\our{} Transformation for 3D Gaussians}